mander11/wordle-lite/README.md

 ## FYI

-* I'm using this repo as an exercise to learn the MERN stack a little better
+* I'm using this repo as an exercise to learn the MERN stack.